The Section 2.4.2, “Signature Checking Using GnuPG” section describes

 and utilize its bundled

 Select the "MySQL Release Engineering" certificate.
-The Fingerprint and Key-ID must be "5072E1F5", or choose Imported Certificates tab.to confirm the certificate is valid.
+The Key-ID must reference "3A79 BD29", or choose Imported Certificates tab.to confirm the certificate is valid.
 Now, import it by clicking .
-An import dialog is displayed; choose , and this certificate should now be listed under the
+When the import dialog is displayed, choose , and this certificate should now be listed under the

 Next, verify the downloaded MySQL package file.
 This requires